 Tenth, still unsure of where to start?
 Then continuous learning is needed to build your knowledge management.
 No improvement will take place unless knowledge is identified, acquired, shared, and used.
 Training, learning and practice are crucial to build competence.

-Now you have a better idea of how to get started moving your organization toward continuous improvement toward your goal of organizational performance.
+Your financial performance will improve now that you have a better idea of how to get started moving your organization toward continuous improvement and toward your goal of organizational performance.